AriFordsham/GHCWiki/split-base.md

 - Exceptions pull in `Typeable`
 - `Typeable` pulls in `GHC.Fingerprint`
 - GHC.Fingerprint pulls in `Foreign` and `IO` (but could be replaced by a pure implementation)
 - The Monad instance of `IO` calls `failIO`, which creates an `IOException`, which has fields for handles and devices, and hence pulls in some `Foreign` stuff and some file-related `IO`, preventing the creation of a clean base-io package.
+There exists a [ somewhat backwards compatible work-around](http://www.haskell.org/pipermail/glasgow-haskell-users/2013-February/023796.html).

 ### Other issues